Juarez-Lincoln High School: Alma mater

 Juarez-Lincoln High School's school song, "Alma Mater", uses the music of La Joya High School's original Alma Mater.
-The words to the song were written by the Student Council in 2009 with the help of teacher Ana Loya.
+The words to the song were written by Miss Anna Loya with the input of the First Graduating class and Student Council Officers of 2009.

 Fight Song

 Juarez-Lincoln High School's fight song uses Texas A&M's "Aggie War Hymn".